-We do not yet have sufficient information to reliably estimate the cost of the clinical and commercial manufacturing and processing of any product candidates we may develop, and the actual cost to manufacture and process any product candidates.
+We do not yet have sufficient information to reliably estimate the cost of the clinical and commercial manufacturing and processing of any product candidates we may develop, and the actual cost to manufacture and process any product candidates we may develop could materially and adversely affect the commercial viability of such product candidates.
 In addition, the ultimate dose selected for clinical use and commercial supply will affect our ability to scale and our costs per dose.
 As a result, we may never be able to develop a commercially viable product.